Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

 This `demo_cache application`_ is used to demonstrate how to understand cache mechanism.

-This demo requests DCache, ICache and CCM(Cache Control and Maintenance), and needs to run in ddr memory, because cache will bypass when run in ilm, data in dlm(private resource for cpu).
+This demo requests DCache, ICache and CCM(Cache Control and Maintenance), and needs to run in DDR/SRAM memory, because cache will bypass when run in ilm, data in dlm(private resource for cpu).

 .. note::